AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 -----------------------------

 * Expression functions can be declared in a package spec and used in contracts

+  - It can even be declared after its use in contracts!

 * For queries over objects of a private type